 where $\H1(G,\pi^{q})$ is the first cohomology group of $G$ with coefficients in $\pi^{q}$ (see section 2.3 for a definition).
-For simplicity in notations, we will denote $\mathcal{F}_{L^{\infty}(X,\mu)}(G,(\pi^{q})_{q\geq1})$ by $\mathcal{F}_{L^{\infty}(X,\mu)}(G,\pi^{p})$ for $p\neq2$ (but this set does not depend on $p$).
+For simplicity in notations, we will denote $\mathcal{F}_{L_{\infty}(X,\mu)}(G,(\pi^{q})_{q\geq1})$ by $\mathcal{F}_{L_{\infty}(X,\mu)}(G,\pi^{p})$ for $p\neq2$ (but this set does not depend on $p$).
 In the sequel, we will say that $\pi^{p}$ is measure-preserving (resp. ergodic) if the associated action on $(X,\mu)$ is measure-preserving (resp. ergodic).
 We say that $\pi^{p}$ is positive if $\pi^{p}(g)f\geq 0$ for all $g\in G$ and all $f\geq 0$, $f\in L_{p}(X,\mu)$.\\

-The following theorem describes the form of the spectra $\mathcal{F}_{L^{\infty}(X,\mu)}(G,\pi)$ relative to measure-preserving ergodic actions.
+The following theorem describes the form of the spectra $\mathcal{F}_{L_{\infty}(X,\mu)}(G,\pi)$ relative to measure-preserving ergodic actions.

 \begin{thm} Let $G$ be a second countable locally compact group.
 Let $(X,\mu)$ be a finite measure space, and $\pi:G\rightarrow O(L_{p}(X,\mu))$ be a (BL) measure-preserving ergodic representation.
-Then we have:\\ - The spectrum $\mathcal{F}_{L^{\infty}(X,\mu)}(G,\pi)$ is an interval or is empty.\\ - If $G$ has property $(T)$, the spectrum $\mathcal{F}_{L^{\infty}(X,\mu)}(G,\pi)$ is an interval of the form $[1,p_{c}]$ or $[1,\infty[$ for some $p_{c}>2$. \end{thm}
+Then we have:\\ - The spectrum $\mathcal{F}_{L_{\infty}(X,\mu)}(G,\pi)$ is an interval or is empty.\\ - If $G$ has property $(T)$, the spectrum $\mathcal{F}_{L_{\infty}(X,\mu)}(G,\pi)$ is an interval of the form $[1,p_{c}]$ or $[1,\infty[$ for some $p_{c}>2$. \end{thm}

-Theorem \ref{thm-main-mp} is in contrast with the following well-known fact (detailed in section 5.2): if $G$ does not have property $(T)$, there exists some (BL) measure-preserving ergodic representation $\rho:G\rightarrow O(L_{p}(X,\mu))$ such that $\mathcal{F}_{L^{\infty}(X,\mu)}(G,\rho)$ is empty.\\
+Theorem \ref{thm-main-mp} is in contrast with the following well-known fact (detailed in section 5.2): if $G$ does not have property $(T)$, there exists some (BL) measure-preserving ergodic representation $\rho:G\rightarrow O(L_{p}(X,\mu))$ such that $\mathcal{F}_{L_{\infty}(X,\mu)}(G,\rho)$ is empty.\\

-Theorems \ref{thm-main-lp} and \ref{thm-main-mp} give evidence toward C. Drutu's conjecture.
-Other partial results in that direction are proved in the paper, concerning topological properties of the fixed-point spectrum.
-We discuss general arguments for closeness (resp. openness) of fixed-point spectra in section 3 (resp. section 5.1).
-Moreover, we use recent results from \cite{BN} about deformation of cohomology to show the connectedness of spectra $\mathcal{F}_{L^{\infty}(0,1)}(G,\pi)$ under some additional assumptions on $G$ and $\pi$.\\
+Theorems \ref{thm-main-lp} and \ref{thm-main-mp} are in the spirit of C. Drutu's conjecture.
+Other partial results in that direction are proved in the paper.
+We study topological properties of the fixed-point spectrum.
+We discuss general arguments for closedness (resp. openness) of fixed-point spectra in section 3 (resp. section 5.1).
+Moreover, we use recent results from \cite{BN} about deformation of cohomology to show the connectedness of spectra $\mathcal{F}_{L_{\infty}(0,1)}(G,\pi)$ under some additional assumptions on $G$ and $\pi$.\\